ohler55/opee/README.md

 Once a reasonable API has been established a high performance C extension will be written to improve performance.

+This is no where close to being ready for prime time.

 # plans

+- Env
+ - need method to close and wait for all actors to finish

 - create an error handler that prints or logs rescued exceptions (::Opee::Log class)
  - create an Env class or module